BrendanBondurant/knowledge-base/the-good-thing/ep06/ep06-08-cost-structure-infra-collaboration-pricing.md

   - Jens
   - Stefan
 topics:
-  - Cost structure
+  - Cost Structure
-  - Infrastructure vs. collaboration
-  - Pricing
+  - Pricing Alignment
-  - Value alignment
-  - Startup strategy
+  - Infra vs Collaboration
-  - Customer value
+  - Customer Value
 summary: |
   Jens and Stefan discuss the cost structure of infrastructure and collaboration tools, pricing strategies, and the importance of aligning value with customer needs in the startup landscape.
 tags: